emrecanduran/Databricks-Big-Data-For-Marketing-E-Commerce/README.md

-# Databricks-Big-Data-For-Marketing-E-Commerce-Data

 # E-Commerce Data

-In this project, we aim to predict whether the next customer will make a reorder or not for Hunter's E-grocery, a prominent French brand in the e-grocery and lifestyle products industry.
+In this project, the aim is to predict whether the next customer will make a reorder or not for Hunter's E-grocery, a prominent French brand in the e-grocery and lifestyle products industry.
 By leveraging the power of big data analytics, I will explore customer behavior patterns and develop a predictive model to optimize marketing campaigns and reduce expenses.

 I will be working with a comprehensive dataset that captures various aspects of customer orders.
 The dataset includes information such as order IDs, user IDs, order numbers, the day of the week the order was placed, the hour of the day the order was placed, the number of days since the user's previous order, product IDs, the order in which products were added to the cart, department IDs, and more.
-Most importantly, the dataset provides a binary indicator, the "reordered" column, which tells us whether a particular product has been ordered by the user in the past.
+Most importantly, the dataset provides a binary indicator, the "reordered" column, which tells whether a particular product has been ordered by the user in the past.

 ## Dataset